onqtam/headjack/docs/why/2_SYSTEM.md

 # SECTION: Incentives
 ██████████████████████████████████████████████████████████████████

+> "We accept human nature as it is, then we base our system on it.
+Your system must accept that human nature is like that.
+You get the best out of people for society by incentives and disincentives.
+If you remove too much of their rewards from the top tier, they will migrate." - [Lee Kuan Yew](https://www.goodreads.com/quotes/11294272-we-accept-human-nature-as-it-is-then-we-base)

 > "Show me the incentive and I will show you the outcome." - [Charlie Munger](https://quotefancy.com/quote/1561882/Charlie-Munger-Show-me-the-incentive-and-I-will-show-you-the-outcome)

 > "The iron rule of nature is: you get what you reward for.
 If you want ants to come, you put sugar on the floor." - [Charlie Munger](https://www.goodreads.com/quotes/7220279-the-iron-rule-of-nature-is-you-get-what-you)